Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

 1. Provider file name as **jobs.yml** **(1)**, in the editor **copy and paste** **(2)** the below script, and click in **Commit changes** **(3)**.

    ```
+   # This is a basic workflow to help you get started with Actions

-   name: My Workflow
+   name: CI

    on:
    push:
       branches:
          - main
+      paths:
+         - '.github/workflows/hello-action.yml'
    pull_request:
       branches:
          - main
+      paths:
+         - '.github/workflows/hello-action.yml'
+   workflow_dispatch:

+   # A workflow run is made up of one or more jobs that can run sequentially or in parallel
    jobs:
-     job1:
-      # Specify the OS for the job
+   # This workflow contains a single job called "build"
+   build:
       runs-on: ubuntu-latest
       steps:
-         # Step to check out the code from the repository
-         - name: Checkout code
-         # Use the checkout action from the marketplace
-         uses: actions/checkout@v2
+         - uses: actions/checkout@v4

-         # Step to run a script
+         # Runs a single command using the runners shell
-         - name: Run a script
+         - name: Run a one-line script
-         # The script to run, which prints "Hello, world!"
-         run: echo "Hello, world!"
+         run: echo Hello, world!

-   job2:
-      # Specify the OS for the job
-      runs-on: ubuntu-latest
-      # This job depends on the successful completion of job1
-      needs: job1
-      steps:
-         # Step to check out the code from the repository
-         - name: Checkout code
-         # Use the checkout action from the marketplace
-         uses: actions/checkout@v2

-         # Step to run another script
+         # Runs a set of commands using the runners shell
-         - name: Run another script
+         - name: Run a multi-line script
-         # The script to run, which prints "Hello, again!"
-         run: echo "Hello, again!"
+         run: |
+            echo Add other actions to build,
+            echo test, and deploy your project.
    ```

    ![](../media/jobs-action.png)